-1 A minimum grade of C is required in each course indicated.

-2 For MATH U141 students must satisfy prerequisites by a score of 3 or better on AP Calculus AB, math placement exam, or passing MATH U126 and MATH U127 with a grade of C or better.
+Total Hours Required 121 1 A minimum grade of C is required in each course indicated.
+2 For MATH U141 students must satisfy prerequisites by a score of 3 or better on AP Calculus AB, math placement exam, or passing MATH U126 and MATH U127 with better.
 3 University U101 is recommended for the first semester course.